 We finish with a simple example which solves the problem analogous to Theorem \ref{thm:existence} for field extensions of degree $n$ with maximal Galois group.

 \begin{example} Let $\alpha \in \QQ^*$ and $n\geq 3$.
 Then the polynomial

 has Galois group $S_n$ over $\QQ(t)$ for all but finitely many $c\in \QQ $ (see \cite[Satz 1]{MR0276203}).
-For such $c$, Hilbert's irreducibility theorem implies that for almost all specialisations $t \in \QQ$ the Galois group is $S_n$.
-But $\alpha$ is clearly a norm from such an extension, being the product of the roots of the defining polynomial. \end{example}
+Therefore, Hilbert's irreducibility theorem implies that for infinitely many specialisations $t \in \QQ$, the Galois group is $S_n$, and $\alpha$ is clearly a norm from such an extension, being the product of the roots of the defining polynomial. \end{example}